 A leading practitioner in catastrophic injury and clinical negligence cases.
-Acts for both claimants and defendants in acquired injury of the utmost severity (mainly neurological injury to the brain, spinal injuries and amputations) and for claimants in wide range of clinical negligence cases (birth damage, failed/late diagnoses, emergency medicine, neurological/vascular accidents etc).
+Nick acts for both claimants and defendants in acquired injury of the utmost severity (mainly neurological injury to the brain, spinal injuries and amputations) and for claimants in wide range of clinical negligence cases (birth damage, failed/delayed diagnoses, emergency medicine, neurological/vascular accidents etc).
 Also regulatory and allied clinical litigation arising from cosmetic surgery etc.

 Clinical Negligence work of severity and/or complexity including cases involving injuries of max severity.